history-unibas/economies-of-space-metadata/README.md

 ## Notes
 - These scripts were developed as part of the following research project: https://dg.philhist.unibas.ch/de/bereiche/mittelalter/forschung/oekonomien-des-raums/
+- An overview of all the repositories for this project can be found at https://history-unibas.github.io/economies-of-space.
 - Metadata from Linked Open Data of the Basel State Archives are processed.
 Source: https://ld.staatsarchiv.bs.ch/
 - More information about the historical land register can be found in German at https://www.staatsarchiv.bs.ch/benutzung/recherche/suche-gedruckte-kataloge/historisches-grundbuch.html.